-Our interest expenses consist primarily of interest incurred as a result of our bank borrowings and convertible notes.
-Our interest expenses decreased 22.3% year-over-year in 2017, primarily due to the company repurchased a total of US\$394,300 of the Notes.
-Our interest expenses increased 25.9% year-over-year in 2016, primarily due to an increase in short-term and long-term borrowings.
+Our interest expenses consist primarily of interest incurred as a result of our bank borrowings and convertible senior notes.
+Our interest expenses increased 31.1% year-over-year in 2018, primarily due to additional bank borrowings amounted to US\$76.3 million.
+Our interest expenses decreased 22.3% year-over-year in 2017, primarily due to our repurchase of a total of US\$394,300 of the notes.